gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 When looking at a PR for the first time, it can help to read up on linked issues or RFCs (if there are any) to gain context on what the PR intends to add or fix.

-> 💡If there isn't already an issue that describes the problem a PR is trying to solve, it can be helpful to open one.
+> 💡 If there isn't already an issue that describes the problem a PR is trying to solve, it can be helpful to open one.
 This helps in sharing context and can be very valuable in the future.

 Each kind of PR requires a different set of checks from us before they are merged in!